giovanibrioni/kong-apiops/README.md

   specification file into an equivalent Kong Gateway configuration format.
 - Apply the configuration to the Gateway using Kong's declarative configuration tool [`decK`](https://docs.konghq.com/deck/overview/)
-- Update the Developer Portal documentation using a single API call

 Here is a diagram containing the full workflow: